 Give Way Sign

-The Give Way sign in Iceland is an upside-down triangle with a yellow background and red border.
+The Give Way sign in Iceland is an upside-down triangle with a yellow background and red border, indicating that drivers must yield to other traffic.

 Junction Signs